…or how to create feature based iterations of your game.

 - Matt, instead of building the whole Mario asset, only creates two animations: running and jumping.
 He also creates a background picture and some tiles for the ground.

-- Sven doesn’t have a great work to do in this iteration, but he creates a small level with holes that challenges the player on the different jumps they can make.
+- Sven doesn’t have great work to do in this iteration, but he creates a small level with holes that challenge the player on the different jumps they can make.
 This level will probably be discarded at the end, but it has been implemented with final production quality no matter how simple it is.
 It gives an early feeling about the jumps and how they can be used for more complex levels, and it could be included as a tutorial level if they’d want to.

 - The team gets this small slice of the game, which looks good and feels good on their hands, even though is a very simple pseudo-game.
 They have guaranteed their game will have jumping functionality that works well and there will be challenges with holes.

 - They keep going with more similar iterations: a vertical slice of the block breaking functionality with all the graphics involved and a level that uses it, then another one for the first enemy and the possibility of jumping on them… Once enough features are complete, some levels can get their final shape as normally these features and elements are introduced sequentially and step by step into the game.

 - But hey, at some point shit happens too and the budget is cut.
 What would they cut now?
 Well, they are following the GDD too, but since they have been working on vertical slices and ensuring them, they already have something that, being better or worse, it’s in a ‘close to shippable’ state.
 If they want to cut on features like the fireball throwing or the bullet cannon, they can, as these vertical slices have not been started yet for any of the technical aspects of development, hence no work is wasted.